BU-SMBL/myabm/docs/source/guide/structure.rst

 Structure of MyABM models
 =========================

-Models contain three main components, the mesh, the agent grid, and the agents
+Models in :code:`myabm` contain three main components, the mesh, the environment, and the agents

 .. image:: ../_static/myabm_schematic.png

 The Model
 ---------
 The :class:`~myabm.Model` is the top-level container and primary interface to all model components.
+It enables setup, execution, and post-processing (including static and dynamic visualization).

 The Mesh
 --------
 The :class:`~mymesh.mesh` defines the geometry and connectivity of the model.
 A key benefit of MyABM is that models can be easily defined on arbitrary meshes, not just uniform grids.

 MyABM is built on `MyMesh <https://bu-smbl.github.io/mymesh/index.html>`_ which enables the construction of a wide variety of meshes, including